 When Should A Child Start Going To The Dentist?

 Many people mistakenly think that children don’t need to visit the dentist until all of their teeth have come in.
-Most dentists recommend the first trip take place at age one.
+Most dentists recommend that dental care for children begin at age one.
 That’s because it’s important to set a baseline for children’s dental health.
 The dentist should get an early look at your child’s mouth to see how it is developing and advise on the proper oral hygiene for kids.

 The dentist can also guide you in caring for your teething baby and determine if additional fluoride is necessary to prevent childhood tooth decay.
 Additionally, if thumb sucking is a concern, your child’s dentist can offer advice on breaking this habit and explain its potential effects on their developing teeth.